 Wave energy E can be though of as the sum of kinetic (KE) and potential (PE) energy, E = KE + PE.
-In this context wave energy is depth-integrated average energy of waves over a wave period.
-As such it should then have units of $J m^2$ so that by averaging wave-energy over an area, one gets Joules (J).

-Lets first calculate the potential energy (PE).
-This is defined as the excess potential energy due to the wave field.
-Thus the instantaneous PE is
+Lets first calculate the potential energy (PE), defined as the excess potential energy due to the wave field.
+Thus the instantaneous potential energy is